-Women must compete Friday and men must compete Saturday.
+Men must compete Friday and women must compete Saturday.
 Dual-gender sites must conduct competition on separate days.
-Hosts no longer have the option to play the men's and women's matches on the same day.

 If an institution wishes to schedule matches differently from what is prescribed, it must receive approval from the Division I Men's and Women's Tennis Committee during the bid process.